 Part Two.
 Parenting on Purpose: Personal Leadership

-I think that teaching our kids personal leadership may be one of the most important skills that they can learn.
+Teaching our kids personal leadership may be one of the essential skills that they can learn.
 More than ever, kids are bombarded by the negative side of life.
 Try this, come with me here, let’s do that, don’t take that from him, and so on.
-Personal leadership says, establish your own character limits in advance.
-Know what your non-negotiables are and be able to apply them during those weaker moments of choice.
+Personal leadership says establish your character limits in advance.
+Know what your non-negotiables are and apply them during those weaker moments of choice.

-Teaching character takes time and there are no short cuts.
-Here are a few tips that will help to lead you toward working on personal leadership with your kids.
+Teaching character takes time, and there are no shortcuts.
+Here are a few tips that will help you work on personal leadership with your kids.

-- Help them to establish their character frame by having a discussion with them about as many social situations as you can think of in advance.
-Take for example, a situation where a friend wants them to skip school.
-Take the situation a part with them, encourage them to think long-term of what the consequences are regarding those spur of the moment distractions.
+- Help them establish their character frame by discussing as many social situations as you can think of in advance—for example, a case where a friend wants them to skip school.
+Take the situation a part with them and encourage them to think long-term of the consequences regarding those spur-of-the-moment distractions.

 - Those moments of choice only last for a short while.
-If you will help your child to establish behavior norms from which they will not veer in advance, then they have a much better chance of being successful when faced with those moments of choice.
-I like to remind kids that those moments only last for a short-while.
-If we can be strong during that short time and hold fast to our beliefs and our personal behavior standards, we will be so glad that we did when that choice passes.
+If you help your child establish behavior norms from which they will not veer in advance, they have a much better chance of being successful when faced with those moments of choice.
+I like to remind kids that those moments only last for a short while.
+If we can be vital during that short time and hold fast to our beliefs and our behavior standards, we will be so glad that we did when that choice passes.

 - Teach kids to re-direct negative behavior with statements learned and practiced in advance.
-Statements like, “I don’t participate in things like that.” or “That isn’t what I’m about, let’s do this instead (suggesting something more positive) or “You know I really enjoy being around you, but when you act like this, I feel like you’re dragging me down.”
+Comments like, “I don’t participate in things like that.” or “That isn’t what I’m about, let’s do this instead (suggesting something more positive), or “You know I enjoy being around you, but when you act like this, I feel like you’re dragging me down.”